openwanderer/openwanderer/README.md

 ## Components

 OpenWanderer is not a single monolithic applicatiom, but rather a series of modular components which you can pick and choose from.
 There is a client-side JavaScript API which can be used standalone with static panoramic images, and a server-side application which can serve panorama sequences and manage the upload of new ones.
-Additionally, there is a server-side 'bot' which aims to perform background processing tasks such as add elevation to panoramas, and later, perform vital anonymisation tasks such as blur faces and license plates.
-(We have already done preliminary work on this but are in the process of selecting the best anonymisation approach).
+Additionally, there are various server scripts which aim to perform background processing tasks such as adding elevation to panoramas, and performing vital anonymisation tasks such as blur faces and license plates.

 ## Repositories